Des-mundo/LowDigitsMANPADS/README.md

 Place the unpacked folders into the %drive_letter/Users/%user/Saved Games/DCS* directory.

 ------------
-Credit goes to the HDS team: this mod is a modification of their
+Credit goes to the HDS team: this mod is a modification of their Strela-3 implementation, itself a mix of fim-92 and igla MANPADS.